Farmers’ markets and direct-to-consumer opportunities are growing across the state.

 - Article: Proposed Regulatory Framework to Reduce Salmonella Illnesses Attributable to Poultry - The Food Safety Inspection Service (FSIS)

-An interactive training session for the Kansas Senior Farmers Market Nutrition Program/Farmers Market Nutrition Program is required for all new farmers who wish to participate in the SFMNP/FMNP.
-Interactive training may occur online or during an interactive training (such as those hosted during these Farmers Market Workshops).
-Returning farmers may complete their training and annual agreement online or at an person training.
+- *Note: An interactive training session for the Kansas Senior Farmers Market Nutrition Program is required this year for ALL farmers who wish to participate in the SFMNP (new AND returning farmers).
+Interactive training may occur during this training scheduled for Feb.
+10 other trainings that KDHE will be scheduling in due course.
 All farmers must submit an annual agreement to KDHE.
-Visit www.kdheks.gov/sfmnp